COCPORN/succubus/README.md

 IBus bus = new Succubus.Core.Bus();
 ```

 Each handle will have a separate channel to the message host.
+Each handle will also have separate event handlers, and synchronous message responses need to be handled on the same bus as the request.

 Singleton instantiation
 -----------------------